Warhammer 40,000: Space Marine 2

-Warhammer 40,000: Space Marine 2 (Note: Stylized as Warhammer 40,000: Space Marine II) is a 2024 third-person shooter, with hack and slash elements, video game developed by Saber St. Petersburg and published by Focus Entertainment.
+Warhammer 40,000: Space Marine 2 (Note: Stylized as Warhammer 40,000: Space Marine II) is a 2024 third-person shooter with hack and slash elements developed by Saber Interactive Inc. and published by Focus Entertainment.
 The sequel to Warhammer 40,000: Space Marine (2011), it was released for PlayStation 5, Windows, and Xbox Series X/S on 9 September 2024.
 The game received generally positive reviews from critics.
-A sequel to the game is currently in development.
+A sequel to the game is in development.

 Gameplay

-Space Marine 2 is a third-person hack and slash third-person shooter whose campaign can be played cooperatively with two other players.
+Space Marine 2 is a hack and slash third-person shooter whose campaign can be played cooperatively with two other players.

-In the game, the player engages enemies using a mix of both melee and ranged combat from a third-person point of view.
 The player controls Titus, a lieutenant of the Ultramarines chapter and returning protagonist from the first game.
-Titus is accompanied by fellow Space Marines Chairon and Gadriel throughout the campaign who can be controlled by other players in the game's cooperative multiplayer mode or by artificial intelligence (AI) in single player.
+Titus is accompanied by fellow Space Marines Brother Chairon and Sergeant Gadriel throughout the campaign, who can be controlled by other players in the game's cooperative multiplayer mode or by artificial intelligence (AI) in single player.

-The game utilizes ranged combat when facing weaker enemies (such as Tyranid Gaunts), while hack and slash combat is required when fighting more powerful enemies (such as the Tyranid warrior) that can block incoming projectile damage.
-Players can parry an opponent's attack, though some hostile attacks are unblockable and therefore must be dodged.
 Additionally, the player can fight alongside imperial guard foot soldiers controlled by AI throughout sections of the game.
-Titus is protected by armor.
-When his armor breaks, his health will drop permanently when he is attacked.
-Health will only replenish when the player recovers medkits in the game's battlefield.
-His armor, however, will regenerate after Titus performs an execution attack on an enemy.
-If a character's health is depleted the character will drop to the ground and bleed out for 30 seconds during which other characters can revive them before they die.
+The player engages enemies using a mix of both melee and ranged combat from a third-person point of view.
+Players can parry an opponent's attack, and riposte with a devastating gun strike, though some attacks are unblockable and therefore must be dodged.
+The player character is protected by armor, when his armor breaks, his health will start dropping when he is attacked.
+Health will only replenish when the player recovers medkits in the game's battlefield, or uses certain high-level abilities, his armor, however, can be regenerated by performing an execution on an enemy.
+If a character's health is depleted they will drop to the ground and bleed out for 30 seconds during which they can be revived by a teammate, if the player is not revived in time or goes down for a second time, they will full die and have to wait for a countdown before returning to battle.

-The game also supports a separate cooperative mode named "Operations” with another mode that modifies the operations mode called "Stratagems", A wave-based survival mode called Siege mode and four 6v6 competitive multiplayer modes (Annihilation, Seize Ground, Capture and Control and Helbrute Onslaught).
-Players can choose from six different character classes and freely customize their player avatar with various cosmetic items.
+The game also supports separate multiplayer modes, split into 3-player cooperative PvE (player versus environment) and 12-player competitive PvP (player versus player).
+These include: "Operations", the main cooperative experience, in which you play in missions parallel to the main story; "Stratagems", which offers variations of operations missions with added random modifiers; "Siege Mode", an endless rogue-like mode in which your team is tasked with defending an imperial fortification for as long as possible; and "Annihilation, Seize Ground, Capture and Control and Helbrute Onslaught", in which players take part in a large 6v6 brawl between the forces of the Imperium and Chaos.
+Players can choose from seven different character classes (Tactical, Assault, Vanguard, Bulwark, Sniper, Heavy, Techmarine), and freely customize their player avatar with various cosmetic items.